rosmo-robot/Rosmo_3D/V2/Readme.md

 ![Parts](https://github.com/rosmo-robot/Rosmo_3D/blob/main/V2/pololu-rough.jpeg)

-It might be possible to adapt parts of [V1.1](https://github.com/rosmo-robot/Rosmo_3D/tree/main/v1.1) particulary the motor/encoder parts.
+It might be possible to adapt parts of [V1.1](https://github.com/rosmo-robot/Rosmo_3D/tree/main/v1.1) particularly the motor/encoder parts.

 We'll 3Dprint our own wheels to be compatible with this track.